coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

 This can be used as a template to fill with your data and configure your project faster.

 You can also manually configure every source and your indexes via the Backoffice.
-Peform the following steps to do so.
+Perform the following steps to do so.

 ## Coveo setup